Jalapeno Three Cheese Samosa

-Super cheese jalapeno three cheese samosa are sure to become a favourite because who can resist gooey stringy cheese stuffed in crispy samosa wrappers!
+Super cheesey, these Jalapeno Three Cheese Samosa is sure to become a favourite because who can resist gooey stringy cheese stuffed in crispy samosa wrappers!
 I have step by step directions to show you how to wrap these!

-While I love the regular Punjabi aloo samosas, I’ve been making this cheese version for years because ooey gooey cheese is sometimes even better than masala aloo.
+While I love the regular Punjabi Aloo Samosas, I already know I am going to be making these just as often!
 What’s even better is that you can make them ahead and freeze them.
 Obviously, I always have a batch in the freezer, so if you ever decide to drop in without warning, you know what I’m feeding you.

 How to wrap Jalapeno Three Cheese Samosa